Just for Employers

 Heat safety

 As temperatures rise, employers should create an acclimatization schedule.
-For new workers, schedule no more than 20% exposure on the first day, then increase that exposure by 20% per day.
-Experienced workers should have no more than 50% exposure on day one, with their exposure increasing by 10% each day over the next five days.
+For new employees, schedule no more than 20% exposure on the first day, then increase that exposure by 20% per day.
+Experienced employees should have no more than 50% exposure on day one, with their exposure increasing by 10% each day over the next five days.

-According to the U.S. Bureau of Labor Statistics, there were 60 heat-related deaths among U.S. workers in 2018 (PDF), and thousands of heat-related illnesses and injuries are reported each year.
-Nearly all of the fatalities occurred during the summer months, and a quarter of all heat-related illnesses occurred in transportation or industries involved in moving materials.
+According to the U.S. Bureau of Labor Statistics, there were 43 heat-related deaths among U.S. employees in 2022 (189KB PDF), which is over a 19% increase from 2021.
+Thousands of heat-related illnesses and injuries are reported each year, and nearly all of the fatalities occurred during the summer months.

-Training is an essential part of protecting workers.
+Training is an essential part of protecting your employees.
 If you have employees who work outdoors or in hot indoor environments, provide them with these safety tips.

 • Understand how the heat index affects your body.